 Rad-Safe indoctrination was given all new arrivals at Jobsite in an initial safety orientation talk.
 Written information was also furnished personnel at the point of hire and in safety lectures presented at the Jobsite.
-Radiological problems were set up in the Operations plans as a responsibility of TU 7, under the direction of the Military during test periods and under an AEC representative during non-operational periods.
+Radiological problems were set up in the Operations in the same server in the state bart same that plans as a responsibility of TU 7, under the direction of the Military during test periods and under an AEC representative during non-operational periods.
 In compliance with CJTF instructions and through close liaison with the Rad-Safe group, the Safety Department assisted in establishing and activating routines for the control of H&N employee movement into forward areas, and for local evacuation should exposure so justify, and aided coordination of H&N operations involving radiological safety.
 During the test period, an attempt was made to maintain by the Rad-Safe office up-to-date records of all H&N employees with accumulated exposures in excess of 2.5r.
-This information was kept immediately available to assist supervision in the efficient utilization of personnel in recovery, decontamination and other supporting operations.
+This information was kept immediately available to assist super vision in the efficient utilization of personnel in recovery, decontamination and other supporting operations.